DoodlingTurtle/ArtistMacroPad/README.md

 sudo apt install libsdl2-dev libsdl2-image-dev xdotool
 ```

-after that, you can use the `launcher.sh` of this project, to start the application.

 # Defining a profile
-If you start the ArtistMacroPad (refered to as AMP from now on) you must give it a Profile to start.

-The `laucher.sh` will allow you to select a Profile based on a Window you can select.
+Uppon launching the `ArtistMacroPad` executeable, the `default.ini` - Profile is loaded automatically.
+You can change the `defualt.ini` to add other profiles or buttons.

-if you want to start the AMP with as specific window in mind, you can call the `main` or `debug.main` binary and give the path to the profile - ini as the first parameter.
+If you want to start the ArtistMacroPad (refered to as AMP from now on) with as specific profile in mind, you can call the `ArtistMacroPad` binary and give the path to the profile - ini as the first parameter.

 For example for blender or for kdenlive:
 ```bash